alexashalenina/alexashalenina/README.md

 *National Research University Higher School of Economics	Oct.
 2020 – Dec.
 2020*

+•	Graduated with excellence from the “Stochastic Processes” course
 •	Graduated with excellent marks from the “Data Science in Client & Text Analysis” course
 •	Selective course "Auction Theory" (Expected April 2022)